CampusAI/Hamiltonian-Generative-Networks/README.md

                         --param dataset.img_size=32.
 IMPORTANT: lists must be
                         enclosed in double quotes, i.e. --param
                         environment.mass:"[0.5, 0.5]".
-  --cpu                 If specified, the training will be run on cpu.
-                        Otherwise, it will be run on GPU, unless GPU is not available.
   --resume [RESUME]     NOT IMPLEMENTED YET.
 Resume the training from a saved
                         model.
 If a path is provided, the training will be resumed from the given checkpoint.
 Otherwise, the last